railsinstaller/railsinstaller-windows/README.md

 # RailsInstaller

 Rails development environment installer for Windows.
 This is attempt to get the installer to work agian.
+4.0.0-alpha Pre-release now available check out How to install or [Releases](https://github.com/railsinstaller/railsinstaller-windows/releases) to downlaod.

 ## Overview